 I went to school with Greg Yurisich who became a world famous opera singer.
-Placido Domingo said Greg was his favourite baritone.

 Greg left school and went to work in a clerical job for the ABC in Perth.
-It didn’t take long for him to get to know people in the orchestra, and to meetin singers visiting from all parts of the world.
+It didn’t take long for him to get to know people in the orchestra, and to meeting singers visiting from all parts of the world.

 Greg was seen in the ABC in Perth long before he performed in all the major opera houses and concert halls of the world.
 Having a magnificent voice was a good start, but there is nothing more common than wasted talent.
 Part of Greg’s success strategy was making sure people knew he existed.

 Join a club, do volunteer work, play sport.
 You can’t change the world sitting at home in your pyjamas.

 The more people you know, the more likely you are to find job leads.
 Your perfect employer isn’t going to come knocking at your door.